yoginderbagga/90DaysOfDevOps/2026/day-33/docker-compose_multi-container.md

 Observation:

 In the starting, got the error message on the browser as it was because the config directory is empty and since its mounted with the /etc/nginx/conf.d it was getting replaced and when the container ran it didn't find any config there.
 Carefully, use the bind mounting point.
 So to fix it I commented in above docker-compose.yml file ``- ./config:/etc/nginx/conf.d``

+## Task 3:

+Setting up Two containers in a ``docker-compose.yml`` file

+- WordPress container
+- MySQL container

+Conditions:

+- Both container should be on same network (Do it with compose not manually)
+- MySQL Database should have a named volume for the data persistence
+- WordPress should connect to MySQL using the service name

+Start the container and access WordPress in your browser.

+**Verification**: Stop and restart the container with ``docker compose down`` and ``docker compose up`` and see if the WordPress is still there.